Skip to main content

 DuclayAffordable & relaxedClose to Naval Air Station & jobsGarden-style, mid-size apartments

-Deercreek and Greenland are top picks for retirees who want safety, low upkeep, and newer homes close to hospitals.
+Deercreek and Greenland are frequently chosen by buyers seeking gated or suburban residential settings.
 Mandarin offers a quieter feel with bigger lots and more privacy, though older homes may need more care.
 Duclay is a budget-friendly option with affordable rentals and a peaceful setting near parks and everyday conveniences.

 Beach living in Jacksonville appeals to both young professionals and retirees thanks to its mix of affordability and lifestyle access